 - (a) Major modifications defined.
 A major modification may be considered an adjustment or change that is not specified to be a minor modification pursuant to this division. - (b) Major modification changes.
-Major modifications shall be sought in accordance with the procedures of a Type 1 Path B approval.
+Major modifications shall be sought in accordance with the applicable approval procedures as listed in Table 138-77 of a Type 1 Path B approval.